Best heart rate monitors of 2025: Never miss a beat, on and off the bike

 How do we test the best heart rate monitors?

-My testing for this guide to the best heart rate monitors has been an ongoing process for almost two years.
-Each test starts with an unboxing, during which I make a note of the packaging for its eco-friendliness.
+Our testing for this guide to the best heart rate monitors has been an ongoing process for almost three years.
+Each test starts with an unboxing, during which we make a note of the packaging for its eco-friendliness.
 All brands use some form of plastic in their packaging, but I usually find Wahoo is the best in this regard.

 For chest straps, I then read the care instructions and make a note of washing recommendations, before removing the battery cover in a trial run battery swap, noting the difficulty.
 Next up comes the adjustment, and working out how easy - or difficult - it is to fit the strap.
-On the chest straps, Garmin's HRM Pro Plus wins this, with close seconds coming to both Polar options.
+On the chest straps, Garmin's HRM Pro Plus wins this, with close second-places coming to both Polar options, although the ease of fitting the HRM-Fit onto the understrap of a sports bra is something our women testers have applauded too.

 Next, I research the claimed features and qualities of each heart rate monitor and try out these features during testing to confirm they do what they should, and to experience how said feature might benefit a user's workout.